GentleClash/basic_quantum_circuit_simulator_gui/README.md

 A quantum circuit simulator with an interactive graphical user interface built using Python and Tkinter.
 This simulator allows you to design, simulate, and visualize quantum circuits with multiple qubits and various quantum gates.

+__Note__: This project is intended for demonstration purposes and does not include advanced features like noise modeling or optimizations.

 ## Features

 - **Interactive Circuit Design**: Visual circuit builder with drag-and-drop gate placement